 The Reconfiguration Operation Type subfield shall be set to 3.

-In response to a Link Reconfiguration Notify frame, a non-AP MLD may initiate ML reconfiguration to its ML setup by following the procedure defined in 35.3.6.4 (Link reconfiguration to the ML setup).
+In response to a Link Reconfiguration Notify frame, a non-AP MLD may initiate ML reconfiguration to its setup links by following the procedure defined in 35.3.6.4 (Link reconfiguration to the ML setup).